Praetor07/CityPlanner_MonteCarlo-Sim/README.md

 3. Default Base Emergency Rate for a city is set to be 13 emergencies per minute for a population of 200k, which is scaled according to the population of the          configured city and zones
 4. Emergencies can be of 5 intensities with the below resolution time and personnel requirements
 ![image](https://user-images.githubusercontent.com/47455312/206881503-28ffcd49-657f-4510-ae8e-73c869fc54a6.png)
 5. Emergencies and Emergency Response units are both located on coordinates.
-Given that a coordinate represents an area and not a single point within the city, it      is permissible to have an emergency to be resolved as an emergency response unit located at the same coordinate
+Given that a coordinate represents an area and not a single point within the city, it      is permissible to have an emergency to be resolved as an emergency response unit located at the same coordinate.
+The commute time in such cases is assumed to a      minimal value of 1 minute
 (Please refer appendix for the justification behind assumptions)

 Configurable Parameters: